afni/afni_doc/nonhuman/macaque_tempatl/atlas_d99v2.rst

 top row.
 For the segmentation of cortical areas, see below.
 Abbreviations: 9d-dorsal prefrontal area; SCP-superior cerebellar peduncle; V1-primary visual cortex.
 Orientation: D-dorsal;
 V-ventral; R-rostral; C-caudal; L-lateral.
-Scale bar: 10 mm applies to R-C top row only.
+Scale bar (10 mm) in the top row applies to sagittal as well as horizontal (axial) and coronal slices.

 .. list-table::
    :header-rows: 1